Carol Barton: Career

 Barton started teaching in 1983 at the Pyramid Atlantic Art Center.
 Through many years of teaching, Barton found that the best way for students to learn paper engineering techniques was through direct, hands-on experience.
 It was this knowledge that inspired the creation of her workbook series on pop-up design and construction, The Pocket Paper Engineer.
 Barton continues to teach as a faculty member of The University of the Arts in Philadelphia and in classrooms around the world.

 Barton's work has been published in many publications and exhibited internationally.
+She was awarded an artist' book residency grant from Women's Studio Workshop in 1988 which resulted in two artist's books.
+International residencies Barton has been awarded include: the Bogliasco Foundation in Italy, the Sacatar Foundation in Brazil, the Moulin a Nef Studios in Auvillar, France, and the GilsfjordurArts Studios in Iceland.
+She was the first Dorothy Liskey Wampler Distinguished Art Professorship visiting scholar at James Madison University Special Collections.

-Her work is in many collections, including The Getty Museum, Library of Congress, Museum of Modern Art, The Smithsonian Institution, and the Victoria and Albert Museum in London.
+Her work is in many collections, including The National Museum of Women in the Arts, The Walker Art Center, The Center for the Book Arts, The Getty Museum, Library of Congress, Museum of Modern Art, The Smithsonian Institution, and the Victoria and Albert Museum in London.

+Barton also produces children's books under the World of Wishes (Scholastic Canada Ltd) theme.

+Barton's archives are held at James Madison University Libraries Special Collections.